 To join a clinical trial, parents and children must participate in a process known as informed consent.
 During informed consent, the doctor should:

 Describe all of the treatment options so that the person understands how the new treatment differs from the standard treatment.

 List all of the risks of the new treatment, which may or may not be different from the risks of standard treatment.

 Explain what will be required of each person in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.

 Describe the purposes of the clinical trial and what researchers are trying to learn.

 Clinical trials also have certain rules called “eligibility criteria” that help structure the research and keep patients safe.
 You and the research team will carefully review these criteria together.
 Your child will need to meet all of the eligibility criteria in order to participate in a clinical trial.
 Learn more about eligibility criteria in clinical trials.

 People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
 It is important that people participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.

 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for leukemia, learn more in the Latest Research section.

-The next section in this guide is Latest Research and it explains areas of scientific research currently going on for this type of cancer.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Latest Research.
+It explains areas of scientific research for childhood ALL.
+Use the menu to choose a different section to read in this guide.